-Working together to tackle some of our biggest health and care challenges
+Working together to tackle some of our biggest health and social care challenges

-Our area faces some major health and care challenges.
+Our area faces some major health and social care challenges.
 Our work aims to tackle those challenges.

 The North East and North Cumbria covers a large geographical area but has a relatively small population of around three million people.